jjennammari/kickoff42.nvim/README.md

 # GUIDE - Installation and Set-up

 **DISCLAIMER**:
 During this guide I will always use Homebrew as a package manager (explanation below).
-If you're not using it then replace everytime I use `brew` with whatever package manager you want.
+If you're not using it then replace every time I use `brew` with whatever package manager you want.

 ## Installation @ 42